"City Alive" by Brenda Wintermyer, 2016 Yorkfest featured artist

 The Saturday Evening Jazz Concert, sponsored by York College, will start at 6 p.m. (doors open at 5 p.m.; no tickets required) featuring Jeff Stabley and Friends followed by Extremity

-Yorkfest features a weekend of 100 select fine artists from all around the country, the Creative York juried exhibition at the Agricultural & Industrial Museum, the Creative York Family Pavilion in the Gates & Plough Tavern Courtyard with free family entertainment and interactive arts activities, a free community jazz concert in the Capitol Theatre on Saturday night, ChalkWalk, youth art exhibit and awards ceremony, walking tours of the York Murals, tours and demonstrations at the Colonial Court House Complex, and much more!
+Yorkfest features a weekend of 100 select fine artists from all around the country, the Creative York juried exhibition at the Agricultural & Industrial Museum, the Creative York Family Pavilion in the Gates & Plough Tavern Courtyard with free family entertainment and interactive arts activities, a free community jazz concert in the Capitol Theatre on Saturday night, ChalkWalk, youth art exhibit and awards ceremony, walking tours of the York Murals, tours and demonstrations at the Colonial Court House Complex, Art Cars, and much more!

 Scroll down below to download the 2015 schedule of events if you are not familiar with the event.